5 Random Pages

 The concrete platform carrying the holdfasts was measured at 33.5 ft x 12 ft.
 Erosion of the structure suggests that the section containing the central holdfast comprises approximately 2 feet of rough concrete, while the two end holdfasts appear to be mounted in smaller diameter circular masses of the same concrete.
 The platform appears to be covered with a 6 inch screed of better quality concrete.
 The circular ring of mounting studs on the holdfasts was measured at 45 inches centre to centre across the diameter, with each stud having a dimple in its top.
 The studs mounted in the centre holdfast were noted to have smaller dimples than those of the outer pair.

-A closer examination was carried out of the concrete bases previously noted in the field.
-A large area of rough tarmac was found inside the gate at the northwest end of the field; a large milling or grinding stone was found at the corner of the internal fence line; and three concrete bases were found in the ground adjacent to the caravan site.
-The exposed edge of one base suggested that it had supported a wooden hut.
+A closer examination was carried out of the concrete bases previously noted, in the adjacent field.
+A large area of rough tarmac was found inside the gate at the northwest end of the field.
+A large milling or grinding stone was found at the corner of the internal fence line.
+Three concrete bases were found in the ground adjacent to the caravan site, and the exposed edge of one base suggested that it had supported a wooden hut.

-The pillar reported in the first report was found to be a small right angled baffle wall, with no obvious indication as to purpose.
+The pillar noted in the first report was found to be a small right-angled baffle wall, with no obvious indication as to purpose.

-The hut bases were found to comprise broken sections of concrete approximately 2 feet thick, containing numerous sets of mounting studs in groups of fours, set on on 13in centres, arranged on an overall grid of approximately 10 feet between groups.
-This suggests the presence of a steel framed building, which would have covered an area of about 40 ft x 50 ft.
-Within this area was evidence of a set of brick walls which would have enclosed an area of about 21 ft x 7 ft.
+The hut bases were found to comprise broken sections of concrete approximately 2 feet thick, containing numerous sets of mounting studs in groups of four, set on on 13-inch centres, and arranged on an overall grid of approximately 10 feet between groups.
+This appears to suggest the presence of a steel framed building which would have covered an area of approximately 40 ft x 50 ft.
+Within this area was further evidence of a set of brick walls which would have enclosed an area of approximately 21 ft x 7 ft.

 No further evidence of huts or buildings was found in this field, or within a smaller field adjacent to the nearby road.